Greenstand/treetracker-decisions/0012-species-data.md

 photos.
 For many species the scientific taxonomy itself can be complex and unresolved.
-Given these complexities it is necessary to use a two-stage system: matching images to morphotypes first, then identifying morphotypes to scientific names, is possible.
+Given these complexities it is necessary to use a two-stage system: matching images to morphotypes first, then identifying morphotypes to scientific names, if possible.

 **Species in the admin panel**: The current Treetracker system evolved opportunistically.
 At first anyone could add a species name in the